salimk/Rcrawler/README.md

 NOTE: Make sure that the website you want to crawl is not so big, as it may take more computer resources and time to finish.
 Stay polite, avoid overloading the server, the chance to get banned from the host server is bigger when you use many parallel connections.

 ###### 2- Filtering collected/parsed Urls by Regular expression
 For some reason, you may want to collect just web pages having a specific urls pattern , like a website section, posts webpages.
-In this case, you need filter urls byuse Regular expressions .
+In this case, you need filter urls by Regular expressions .

 In the example below we know that all blog post has dates like 2017/09/08  in their URLs so we can tell the crawler to collect only these pages by flitging only URLs matching this regular expression "/[0-9]{4}/[0-9]{2}/[0-9]{2}/".
 Ulrs having 4-digit/2-digit/2-digit/, which are blog post pages in our example .
 ```